dnanexus/dnanexus-example-applets/docs/_posts/2017-08-08-picard_validate_sam_file.md

 ---
 categories:
 - Example Applet
-date: '2017-08-07'
+date: '2017-08-08'
-title: CREST
+title: Picard ValidateSamFile
 type: Document
 ---
 <!-- dx-header -->
-# CREST (DNAnexus Platform App)
+# Picard ValidateSamFile (DNAnexus Platform App)

-SV caller
+Checks a SAM or BAM file for validity; produces a report listing errors and warnings.

 This is the source code for an app that runs on the DNAnexus Platform.
 For more information about how to run or modify it, see